 To prepare your home for the wet season, consider the exterior as much as the interior environment.
 If you are expecting heavy rains in your area, check your roof and drainpipes, and do not wait for the rain to signal where your house needs fixing.

 Aside from your roofs, the windows can also be an entry point for water to get inside your house.
 That said, make sure your windows are made of water-resistant materials.
 Additionally, if your windows have hinges, ensure they are properly installed so that no liquid or moisture seeps in.

 For houses prone to moss and mold growth, make sure that you have stocked up on bleach for your walls and floors.
 Another concern are pieces of furniture prone to molds brought by the damp air.
 To avoid mold growth on your precious items, keep them away from doors, windows, and other nooks that are damper than the rest of your house.

 Common health threats during the rainy season

 The entrance of the rainy season is a threat to our health.
 On top of the current health threat and protocols, the Department of Health (DOH) also advises the public about the most common diseases during this season.
 DOH lists the following as the illnesses and diseases that frequently spike in cases during the rainy season:

 - Dengue Fever

-Before going out and braving the rain, make sure you are following the minimum health requirements to protect yourself against Covid-19.
+Before going out and braving the rain, follow the minimum health requirements to protect yourself against Covid-19.
 This includes wearing a mask, maintaining social distancing, and sanitizing.
-But the best protection currently available against Covid-19 is still getting vaccinated and having booster shots.
-With the rise of new variants of the virus in the country, it is still best to follow the protocols regardless of your vaccination status.
+Still, the best protection against Covid-19 is still getting vaccinated and booster shots.
+With the rise of new virus variants in the country, it is still best to follow the protocols regardless of your vaccination status.